sunomura/commercialization-public/customize/desktop/unattend/Microsoft-Windows-Embedded-KeyboardFilterService-windowspageup.md

 ---
 title: WindowsPageUp
-description: Blocks the Windows logo key+Page Up key combination used to move a Windows Store app to the left monitor.
+description: Blocks the Windows logo key+Page Up key combination used to move a Microsoft Store app to the left monitor.
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'